-It generally doesn't matter what travel agency that gets booked for a tour.
+It generally doesn't matter what travel agency that gets booked for a tour such as belize adventure tours.
 Outside specialty services like super-lux operators, the service will more or less be the same.

 Generally, the more people that participate in a transaction, the more it will cost.
 The more people you cut out of the transaction, the cheaper the price becomes.
 This particularly applies when booking local tours—anywhere.

 Obviously, there are exceptions, such as for first-world country service (champagne, please), or for something niche and boutique as Antarctica.
 But we're not talking about that.

 But in second- and third-world countries, it really doesn't matter.
 That's because there are often very few operators in a small town, but probably dozens, if not hundreds of travel agencies that receive a commission.
 (The point is that even the actual operators will be locally based, regardless of booking.)